andylvua/myshell/README.md

   Assignment statements of the form `key=value` may also appear as arguments to the `malias` and `mexport` built-in commands.
 Other than that, variable declarations are treated as regular arguments.

-## Additional Tasks
+## Features

-Although we didn't implement any additional tasks related to `myshell 2`, we've implemented some additional features that we believe are worth mentioning:

-1. Full support of redirections, including appending and duplicating file descriptors.
-2. Full support of connections, including pipelines, background, and sequential execution, logical operators.
-3. Full support of command substitution, including nested command substitutions and quoting.
-4. Simple implementation of job control, including background processes and `mjobs` built-in command.
-5. Bash-like word splitting algorithms that support quoting and escaping.

-### Additional Tasks (myshell 1)

-All additional features from `Additional task 2` are supported:

 1. **Double Quotation Marks Handling**: The shell supports the use of double quotation marks for processing file names and arguments with spaces.

     The behavior of double quotation marks is similar to that of other shells, such as bash or zsh.

     You can use double quotation marks inside double quotation marks by escaping them with a backslash.

 2. **Wildcard Substitution in Double Quotes**: The shell provides the ability to perform wildcard substitution even within double quotation marks.

     > **Note**
     >
     > This behavior is disabled by default.
 To enable it, set the `ENABLE_DOUBLE_QUOTE_WILDCARD_SUBSTITUTION` flag to `ON` in the `CMakeLists.txt` file.
     >
     > This decision was due to the fact that this is an unexpected behavior for many shells.
 Neither bash nor zsh perform wildcard substitutions in double quotes.

 3. **Single Quotation Marks**: Single quotation marks function similarly to double quotes, but no variable or wildcard substitution occurs inside them.

     The one exception is that single quotation marks can't appear inside single quotation marks even if they are escaped.

 4. **Escape Sequences**: We support the following escaping : `$`, `#`, <code>'\'</code>, <code>'"'</code>, and <code>"'"</code>.
 Escaping the corresponding characters allows them to be inserted without their special meaning.

     Also, other escape sequences are supported.
 For now, we support parsing of shell metacharacters, such as `|`, `&`, `;`, `(`, `)`, `<`, `>`, but we don't support their functionality.
     Due to this fact, `myshell` won't be able to execute commands with these tokens.
 If you want to use them without their special meaning, you should escape them with a backslash.

 5. **Command Support with Equal Sign**: To support commands with an equal sign in their name, escape sequence `\=` is also supported.